BlueBrain/nmodl/docs/CC2023/README.md

 To do this we need to execute the following two scripts inside the docker image environment:

 ```
-cd nmodl/test/benchmark  # Enter the directory where the scripts are inside the docker image
+# Enter the directory where the scripts are inside the docker
+# image
+cd nmodl/test/benchmark
-bash run_benchmark_script_cpu_gpu.sh  # Runs all the benchmarks on CPU and GPU
+# Runs all the benchmarks on CPU and GPU
+bash run_benchmark_script_cpu_gpu.sh
-python3 plot_benchmarks_cpu_gpu.py  # Generate the plots based on the outputs of the previous script
+# Generate the plots based on the outputs of the previous script
+python3 plot_benchmarks_cpu_gpu.py
-cp -r graphs_output_pandas /opt/mount  # Copy the graphs from the docker image to your environment
+# Copy the graphs from the docker image to your environment
+cp -r graphs_output_pandas /opt/mount
 ```

 Executing `run_benchmark_script_dockerfile.sh` will generate two pickle files that include the results